francoabaroa/markable/README.md

 ## App

-> Markup and share any html page on the web
+> a Google Chrome Extention to help you markup any html page on the web and share with your group of family and friends

 ## Team